strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 ### Conclusion

-Now you can list, alter and reset offsets of your connectors using the `KafkaConnector` and `KafkaMirrorMaker2` custom resources.
+Now you can list, alter, and reset offsets of your connectors using the `KafkaConnector` and `KafkaMirrorMaker2` custom resources.